 As to the subject of donations, for those of you who may be interested in doing so as it applies to the gratefulness of my works, I invariably suggest any funds be directed toward THE WOUNDED WARRIOR PROJECT and/or THE AMERICAN RED CROSS.

 On November 13, 1953 Pancho Barnes' place burnt down, totally destroyed by fire.
-In 1959 my ex-stepmother's place burnt down, totally destroyed by fire.
+In 1958 or 1959 my ex-stepmother's place burnt down, totally destroyed by fire.
 On January 22, 1962 Willie Martello's El Rey Club burnt down, totally destroyed by fire.

 When Pancho first built her place in the high desert of California near Muroc Dry Lake prior to the war the air base for the most part didn't exist.
 As aircraft continued to developed and required more and more landing area and room for support facilities Edwards Air Force Base began to expand, eating up property all around Pancho's until they reached a point they were actually eating away at hers.